kakawait/hugo-tranquilpeak-theme/README.md

 ## Credits

 *Hugo* version of Tranquilpeak is a based on original *Hexo* version https://github.com/LouisBarranqueiro/hexo-theme-tranquilpeak.
-This version is simply a port to Hugo static site generator.
+This version is simply a port to *Hugo* static site generator.

-Please all the credit should be attributed to [original *Hexo* version](https://github.com/LouisBarranqueiro/hexo-theme-tranquilpeak) and author [Louis Barranqueiro](https://github.com/LouisBarranqueiro).
+Please all the credit should be attributed to [original *Hexo* version](https://github.com/LouisBarranqueiro/hexo-theme-tranquilpeak) and its author [Louis Barranqueiro](https://github.com/LouisBarranqueiro).

-*Hugo* version keeps every `.js` and `.css` files untouched from original Hexo version in order to enjoy futur original Hexo version updates or features!
+*Hugo* version keeps every `.js` and `.css` files untouched from original Hexo version in order to enjoy futur original *Hexo* version updates or features!

 ## Summary